-"Jenny" is 43 years old.
-She and her two school-age children, a daughter, age 12, and a son, age 10, live in a semirural Pacific Northwest town nestled on the U.S.-Canada border.
+"Jenny" is 45 years old.
+She and her two school-age children, a daughter, age 12, and a son, age 10, live in a semi-rural Pacific Northwest town nestled on the U.S.-Canada border.
 She chose not to marry her children's father.
-Over the years, she has held several jobs; at present, she works at a Mobil gas station.
+Over the years, she has held several jobs; at present, she works at a gas station.

 Jenny was born in England and lived there with her parents until she was 4.
 Her family emigrated from England, settling first in Minnesota, then Saskatoon, Saskatchewan, then Vancouver, B.C.
 Her father, who was a musician, traveled frequently to perform gigs with his band.
-Her parents' marriage ended when Jenny was 5.
+Two more children followed.
+The marriage ended when Jenny was 5.
 Not long after, her father married again.
+Jenny was now 6.
 Jenny's new step-mother had four children of her own.
 After resettling the family on the U.S. side of the border, her father and step-mother opened a restaurant.
 Her father continued his music career; her step-mother managed the family business.

-In the primary grades, Jenny's academic performance was middling, at best.
+For Jenny, the elementary grades were not marked by success.
 "I was pretty much a C student," she recalls.
-"I don't think I was F, but I wasn't great."
+"I don't think I was F, but I knew I wasn't great."
 There were some bright moments, like when she took a math class in summer school.
+"I loved it," she says.
 And she enjoyed reading and spelling.
+"I was really good at spelling."